 When it comes to filing for taxes, those receiving disability benefits should note that they could qualify for earned income tax credits.
 The IRS considers those currently receiving SSD benefits to qualify as earned income until the recipient reached the minimum retirement age.
 This is the earliest age a person could receive his or her pension.
 Once an individual reaches that age, the IRS no longer considers the payments to be your pension and not earned income.

 Children with disabilities could also qualify for earned income tax credits.
 In order to do so, the child’s Social Security number must be valid for employment and issued before the due date of the return.
-Additionally, the child must pass the age, relationship, residency and joint return test.
-This means that the child must be you son, daughter, adopted son or daughter, stepchild, foster child, sibling, stepsibling, half-sibling or a descendent of any of them.
+Additionally, the child must pass the age, relationship, residency, and joint return test.
+This means that the child must be your son, daughter, adopted son or daughter, stepchild, foster child, sibling, stepsibling, half-sibling or a descendant of any of them.

 Whether it is tax time or not, individuals often wonder how his or her disability could impact their tax filings and return.
 It is always important to understand your eligibility to claim earned income tax credits; thus, if you are currently receiving SSD benefits or applying for them, it is important to understand what you qualify for.